SneWs/tail-tray/README.md

 3. cd into the repo `cd tail-tray`
 4. Make a build directory `mkdir build`
 5. cd into the build directory `cd build`
 6. Run `cmake ../`
 7. Run `make`
-8. Run `./tailscale-tray` and it should show up in your tray
+8. Run `sudo make install`
+9. It will now be installed to `/usr/local/bin/tail-tray` and can be started by running `tail-tray` in a terminal or by clicking the Tail Tray icon in the launcher.

 ### Participating & Filing bugs
 * If you would like to participate in the development of this project, please feel free to fork the repo and submit a pull request.